overshare/overshare-kit/README.md

 ## Authentication

-For the most part, Overshare will handle all aspects of authentication by itself.
+For the most part, OvershareKit will handle all aspects of authentication by itself.
 There are several crucial exceptions to this which every app will need to be configured to handle:

 ### Application-Specific Credentials

 Some third-party services require application-specific credentials in order to authenticate user actions.
-The sample app that ships with Overshare has been configured to use some test app credentials if the compiler flag for `DEBUG` is set to `1`.
+The sample app that ships with OvershareKit has been configured to use some test app credentials if the compiler flag for `DEBUG` is set to `1`.

-**You must not ship Overshare's test credentials in a production application.
+**You must not ship OvershareKit's test credentials in a production application.
 They may be revoked at any time.
 We will not be responsible for any consequences if that happens.
-Please consult the tuturials docs for more information on setting up application credentials.**
+Please see the next several paragraphs for more information on setting up application credentials.**

 You can provide your app's credentials via the `customizationsDelegate` property of `OSKActivitiesManager`.
 These credentials are represented by instances of `OSKApplicationCredential`.

 The list of services currently requiring application credentials are:

 - **App.net:** App.net posting requires an application ID.
 Visit http://developers.app.net for more information.
 You will need to create a developer-tier account to register your app (currently $99 USD per year).
 Don't forget: registering your app with App.net may also entitle you to participate in the Developer Incentive Program ($$$).
-Contact App.net for more information. *Note: if you want your users to also be able to sign in via the App.net Passport application, you'll need to follow App.net's instructions for setting up a custom URL scheme.*
+Contact App.net for more information.
+You will also need to register the default redirect URI for OvershareKit: `http://localhost:8000`.
+The other app-specific details they require (like a bundle identifier) are unique to your registered application. *Note: if you want your users to also be able to sign in via the App.net Passport application, you'll need to follow App.net's instructions for setting up a custom URL scheme.*

 - **Pocket:** Visit http://getpocket.com/developer/ for more information.
 In addition to registering your app, you'll need to follow their instructions for setting up a custom URL scheme, including downloading the Pocket iOS SDK. *There is no way to sign into Pocket without setting up this URL scheme.*